AMWA-TV/is-04/docs/Controllers.md

 ## Dynamic Update of Resources

-The Controller uses the Query API to discover and track the state of any registered resource, including Node, Device, Source, Flow, Sender, and Receiver.
+In registered operation, the Controller uses the Query API to discover and track the state of any registered resource, including Node, Device, Source, Flow, Sender, and Receiver.

 * The Controller MUST indicate available Senders to the user.
 * The Controller MUST reflect changes in presence/absence of Senders to the user after a maximum of 30 seconds.
 * The Controller MUST indicate available Receivers to the user which have an IS-05 Connection API.
   However, the Controller MAY choose to omit discovered Receivers without an IS-05 Connection API.

+If the controller supports peer-to-peer operation when a Query API is not available, the Controller discovers and tracks the state of resources as specified in the [Peer-to-Peer Operation: Client Interaction Procedure](Discovery%20-%20Peer%20to%20Peer%20Operation.md#client-interaction-procedure) section of this specification.